KatherineHaggai/BaseQuest/README.md

 BaseQuest helps creators publish simple onchain quests with short content and reward points.

 Participants can submit proof strings for active quests.

+Quest creators can accept winning submissions and close quests when a winner has been selected.

+The app is designed around a small contract surface and clear event-driven interactions.

+## Contract